Anthem (video game)

-Anthem is an online multiplayer action role-playing video game developed by BioWare and published by Electronic Arts.
+Anthem was an online multiplayer action role-playing video game developed by BioWare and published by Electronic Arts.
 The game was released worldwide for PlayStation 4, Windows, and Xbox One on February 22, 2019.

-Set on a fictional planet named Coda, players assume the role of Freelancers, heroic adventurers who wear powerful exosuits to defend humanity from the threats beyond their cities' walls.
+Set on a fictional planet named Coda, players assumed the role of Freelancers, heroic adventurers who wear powerful exosuits to defend humanity from the threats beyond their cities' walls.
 The game's title refers to the Anthem of Creation, a powerful and mysterious force responsible for most of the extraordinary technology, phenomena, and threats in the world.
 In the main narrative, the player's Freelancer is tasked with stopping the villainous Monitor from seizing control of the Anthem.

 Anthem received mixed reviews from critics, who criticized it for its grind and shallow gameplay, technical aspects, and story, although its combat, flight controls, and visuals received some praise.
 Despite some positive sales achievements, reaching over 5 million lifetime sales, the game failed to meet commercial expectations.
-Although BioWare announced in February 2020 that they would be reinventing the core gameplay of Anthem as part of a long-term plan, all future development ceased in February 2021, with the game's servers planned to be shut down on January 12, 2026, rendering the game unplayable after that date.
+Although BioWare announced in February 2020 that they would be reinventing the core gameplay of Anthem as part of a long-term plan, all future development ceased in February 2021.
+Anthem′s servers shut down on January 12, 2026, rendering the game unplayable.

 Gameplay

-Anthem combines third-person shooter and action role-playing game elements in a "contiguous open world" shared with up to three other players.
-Each player takes the role of a Freelancer donning fully customizable exosuits called Javelins.
+Anthem combined third-person shooter and action role-playing game elements in a "contiguous open world" shared with up to three other players.
+Each player took the role of a Freelancer donning fully customizable exosuits called Javelins.

-Anthem features four unique Javelin variants which the player unlocks while progressing through the game.
-Each Javelin features unique attributes and abilities that encourage different styles of play and evoke classic role-playing game character archetypes.
-The Ranger is the Javelin players begin the game with, and is considered the "all-around master of combat"; the Colossus is the largest and slowest, but the most resilient and features a large shield to absorb attacks or hit enemies; the Interceptor is the fastest and most agile, specializing in quick close-quarters melee strikes; and the Storm is the least armored, but can remain airborne the longest, allowing it to attack from a distance with blasts of elemental energies.
+Anthem featured four unique Javelin variants which the player unlocked while progressing through the game.
+Each Javelin featured unique attributes and abilities that encouraged different styles of play and evoked classic role-playing game character archetypes.
+The Ranger was the Javelin players began the game with, and was considered the "all-around master of combat"; the Colossus was the largest and slowest, but the most resilient and featured a large shield to absorb attacks or hit enemies; the Interceptor was the fastest and most agile, specializing in quick close-quarters melee strikes; the Storm was the least armored, but could remain airborne the longest, allowing it to attack from a distance with blasts of elemental energies.

-Players can build relationships with various non-playable characters, but they cannot establish romantic relationships with them, as was common of previous BioWare games.
-The central meeting point of the game takes place in Fort Tarsis.
-It serves as a fortified settlement against the threats of the outside world and is the point where the player goes to receive new missions and freelance assignments.
-It is a melting pot where all the different factions of the game meet, including the Sentinels, Corvus, Cyphers, and Arcanists.
+Players could build relationships with various non-playable characters, but they could not establish romantic relationships with them, as was common in previous BioWare games.
+The central meeting point of the game took place in Fort Tarsis, which serves as a fortified settlement against the threats of the outside world, and was the point where the player went to receive new missions and freelance assignments.
+Fort Tarsis is a melting pot where all the different factions of the game meet, including the Sentinels, Corvus, Cyphers, and Arcanists.

-The game features both single-player and co-operative multiplayer elements in a "shared world" that can have up to four squad members per team.
-Teams can fight beasts and marauders while exploring lost ruins and experiencing massive, world-altering occurrences, such as "Shaper Storms".
+The game featured both single-player and co-operative multiplayer elements in a "shared world" that could have up to four squad members per team.
+Teams could fight beasts and marauders while exploring lost ruins and experiencing massive, world-altering occurrences, such as "Shaper Storms".